dagota12/VectorSpaceIR/readME.md

 - this Program tries to show a simple vsm implementation
 - user can input the query and the program tries to find the relevant document that match the query.
+- using cosine simmilarity technique

+- it also builds index file which relates the term with their respective occured document

 ## How to run?